 12 items to buy now as 2023 supply chain shortages loom

-Multiple supply chain issues — such as problems at production facilities, already fragile global supply chains, production capacity, climate change, and labor and truck driver shortages — have converged to create the perfect consumer storm.
+Multiple supply chain issues have converged to create the perfect consumer storm.

 It’s a cliche to say hindsight is 20/20, but as shortages and supply chain issues continue, it definitely feels valid for shoppers.
 If only we could go back and tell our pre-pandemic selves to buy extra hand sanitizer and toilet paper.